Abhijeet17o/Clinical-Intelligence-Platform/README.md

 This will guide you through:
 1. Entering patient/doctor information
 2. Recording or selecting audio file
-3. Automatic transcription (using Whisper AI)
+3. Automatic transcription (using Gemini 2.5 Flash API when `GEMINI_API_KEY` is set).
+The repository retains Whisper for local fallback testing, but the default behavior in Gemini-only mode is to use Gemini exclusively.
 4. Automatic EHR profile extraction (using Gemini AI)

 ### 4. View Session Results